haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-- visual docs: see todo about proper ids in keyboard layout

-- filter general command palette to specific types of commands (certain commands are literally impossible to execute because of how when clauses work) maybe we just leverage the global palette here and only show things that make sense in that context (*BUT* this prevents non-default mode commands from being identified)
+- prioritize what needs to be done in this branch

-  IDEA: we can solve this problem by prepending all prefix commands to the final suffix key (in the exported keybindings), we already export a key per possible prefix, so this shouldn't be a problem (we'll need to properly handle bindings that can interrupt) so this involves a transformation during keybinding processing
+- we can solve problem with global command palette, avoiding the need to filter anything with computed args by prepending all prefix commands to the final suffix key (in the exported keybindings), we already export a key per possible prefix, so this shouldn't be a problem (we'll need to properly handle bindings that can interrupt) so this involves a transformation during keybinding processing

-- organize commands by:
+- organize commands listed in the palette by:
   - kind (use a separator)
   - custom user priority (if specified)
   - recently used?? (or maybe this lowers the priority?? could be an option to hide recently used)

 start adding keybinding discoverability
-  - open menu for multi-key commands after a short delay
-  - for single commands: test out adding bindings that don't activate when the extension is active but do when it isn't, do the prefixes get messed up here? or do the when clauses save us?
-      - problem: we can't show the mode
-      - let's see how making a quick pick goes, maybe it's okay
-      - NOTE: could still be helpful to have, even with the quick pick so it shows up with other commands (do only for things in the default mode maybe?? otherwise this would get confusing)
   - show keybindings in webview (copy from old extension)
     - get it working with additional modifiers
-    - get working with KeyboardLayoutMap

 UNIT TESTS for palette / and visual binding display

+IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)

 BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value)